Southern question: Political situation

-It was not until the Giolitti era that the central government showed a first and tentative interest in the south.
-Although it did not reduce poverty or emigration, at the beginning of the twentieth century it provided the south with public administrations similar to those in the north, which led to the recruitment of a number of civil servants.
+It was not until after the Second World War that the use of Italian, as a complement to the various dialects, was witnessed in mass education and on television.
+Moreover, it was not until the Giolittian Era that the central government showed a first and tentative interest in the south.
+Although it did not reduce poverty or emigration, at the beginning of the 20th century, it provided the south with public administrations similar to those in the north, which led to the recruitment of a number of civil servants.
 It was also thanks to the central government that in 1911 the state took over primary education, which had previously been the prerogative of the municipalities.
 The deterioration in living conditions and the disillusionment with the expectations created by the unification led to a series of popular uprisings in Naples and in the countryside and to the phenomenon known in history as brigandage, to which the new state responded by sending in soldiers and adopting a dirigiste and authoritarian administrative model, in which local autonomies were subject to the strict control of the central government.

-Vittorio Bachelet spoke of "a certain colonising attitude of the unified administration in some regions", but this so-called "colonising" attitude was never found in the other annexed territories, not even in those of central Italy, which had little in common with Piedmontese culture, being territories far from Piedmont and bordering on the south.
+Vittorio Bachelet spoke of "a certain colonising attitude of the unified administration in some regions", but this "colonising" attitude was never found in the other annexed territories, not even in those of central Italy, which had little in common with Piedmontese culture, being territories far from Piedmont and bordering on the south.
 In fact, Piedmontese expansionism itself was aimed first and foremost at a state comprising the regions of northern Italy, not at a national state on the scale of the new Italy; a confederation of states was strongly advocated at the time, both in the north and in the south.
 The annexation of the Kingdom of the Two Sicilies was the result of an extraordinary series of favourable political events.